Early Decision - International

 As we noted in your offer letter, by accepting our offer of admission, you acknowledge that you will adhere to Cornell University’s Code of Academic Integrity.
-Our offer of admission is also contingent upon your satisfactorily completing any school work now in progress and on your continuing to uphold high standards of character in activities outside the classroom.
+Our offer of admission is contingent upon you satisfactorily completing any school work in progress, and on you upholding high standards of character in all activities within and outside of the classroom.
 Should you encounter a situation where you cannot complete school work in progress, or you need to adjust your current course load, please speak first with your secondary school counselor and then contact the admissions office at Cornell.

 Instructions for Deferral: